STRENGTH AND HONOR

 “Tell you what,” hollered Dusty.
 “Take this buggy low and slow over the field…and I’ll jump!”

 The pilot couldn’t believe his ears.
-“You’ll die, you crazy son of a bitch!”
+“Crazy son of a bitch—you'll die!”

 “I’ve done worse!”

-“Your call, pal!
-When I circle back, I’ll throttle down and fly low enough to count the gophers.
+“Well shit for breakfast!
+I'll circle back, throttle down and fly low enough to count the gophers.
 When I say the word, you leap!”

 Dusty hit the ground hard, tucked and rolled like dice on a craps table and carved a rut through thirty feet of wheat before stopping.
 Black ravens scattered in all directions, never knowing what hit them.

-“Don’t squat with your spurs on,” said the hefty ring proprietor, squinting at Dusty over the round rims of his reading glasses.
+“Don’t squat with your spurs on,” said the hefty ring proprietor, belly showing between his buttons.
+He squinted at Dusty over the round rims of his reading glasses, puffed on his pipe.

 Dusty’s opponent, he was told, was a nasty-tempered local boxer of some notoriety named Randy “The Grinder” Collingford, who had a distinct reputation for leaving the faces of his rivals pulpy and unrecognizable, even to their dogs and mothers.